Johnny-Knighten/ark-sa-server/deployment-examples/docker-compose/README.md

 ## Note About Server Updates

-If you have `ARK_PREVENT_AUTO_UPDATE` set to `True`, then the container will not download any updates via [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) and will continue to use the files in the supplied volume/bind mount.
-Whenever you are ready to perform an update, set ARK_PREVENT_AUTO_UPDATE to `False ` and restart the container.
+If you have `UPDATE_ON_BOOT` set to `False`, then the container will not download any updates via [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) and will continue to use the files in the supplied volume/bind mount.
+Whenever you are ready to perform an update, set `UPDATE_ON_BOOT` to `True ` and restart the container.
 The container will then download the latest version of the server files and update the server.
-Once the update is complete, set `ARK_PREVENT_AUTO_UPDATE` back to `True` and restart the container.
+Once the update is complete, set `UPDATE_ON_BOOT` back to `False` and restart the container.
 The container will then use the updated files for the server and go back to not updating on restarts.